Being young in Europe today - demographic trends

 Population projections give a picture of what the future population may look like based on a set of assumptions for fertility and mortality rates as well as for migration.

-Figure 3 shows the share of children and young people in the projected population of the EU-28 up to and including the year 2080.
-Having already fallen from 19.5 % in 1990 to 15.6 % by 2016, the share of children is projected to decrease further to a relative low of 14.7 % by 2036-2044, followed by a slight increase up to 15.2 % by 2080.
+Figure 3 shows the share of children and young people in the projected population of the EU-27 up to and including the year 2080.
+Having already fallen from 19.6 % in 1990 to 15.2 % by 2019, the share of children is projected to decrease further to a relative low of 13.6 % by 2039, after which there is projected to be little or no change (shares of 13.6 % or 13.7 %) up until 2074, followed by a slight increase to 13.9 % by 2080.

 Changes in numbers of children and young people: causes and consequences

 Median age — the greying of the EU’s population